 This makes it easier for larger, more diverse and remote populations to participate in clinical trials.
 These trials are expected to be conducted faster, more efficiently, and provide results that are more representative, because the data is collected in the daily context of the participant (Real World Evidence).
-The research to be conducted includes an inventory and evaluation of existing and new techniques for use in RDCTs as well as a pan-European pilot trial.
+The research to be conducted includes an inventory and evaluation of existing and new techniques for use in DCTs as well as a pan-European pilot trial.

 Co-creative, multi-stakeholder approach

-The University Medical Center Utrecht and Sanofi are coordinating this forty-million-euro research project which will run for a total of five years.
-Currently, clinical trials are regarded as the best way to evaluate the effectiveness of interventions.
+The University Medical Center Utrecht and Sanofi are coordinating this €40 million research project which will run for a total of six years and three months (five years and 15 months extension).

 What is Trials@Home? (video)